cloud-native-toolkit/terraform-azure-portworx/PORTWORX_ENTERPRISE.md

 * Copy Spec URL and Paste in a browser:

+* From the yaml spec, copy the following values for use in Terraform execution.
-* Copy the Cluster ID highlighted in red.
-This will be the value for the `px_generated_cluster_id` variable.
+  * `metadata.name` will be the value for the `portworx_config.px_generated_cluster_id` variable